JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 Milan Klöwer presented an application of using half-precision for a shallow water simulation run on A64FX in his JuliaCon 2021 talk [*3.6x speedup on A64FX by squeezing ShallowWaters.jl into Float16*](https://www.youtube.com/watch?v=btHfZr2C0GA).

-[^1]: Methodology: a demonstration workload was designed for each package.
-That workload was placed in a [Startup package](https://julialang.github.io/PrecompileTools.jl/stable/#Tutorial:-local-%22Startup%22-packages) and precompiled; for benchmarking, we load the Startup package and run the same workload.
-Full details can be found in [this repository](https://github.com/timholy/JuliaCon2022_Precompilation/tree/teh/jan_2023/analysis/cache_external).